 An impressive 64% of Americans are coffee drinkers, so there are a huge number of coffee makers on the market.
 But if you also appreciate a cup of tea or hot chocolate, you may want to purchase a coffee maker with a hot water dispenser, which will let you easily brew a wide range of hot drinks.

 To help you find your new favorite coffee maker, we’ve tested some of the best models on the market.
 The result?
-This list of the four best coffee makers with hot water dispensers available in 2020, complete with detailed reviews and a quick buyer’s guide.
+This list of the four best coffee makers with hot water dispensers available in 2021, complete with detailed reviews and a quick buyer’s guide.
 Keep reading to learn all about each model’s design, features, and durability.
 Get ready to find a great coffee machine!

 The 4 Best Coffee Makers with Hot Water Dispensers: